 We expect general and administrative expenses other than non-cash stock-based compensation expense to increase slightly in the future as a result of increased headcount, public company compliance and establishment of investor relations and marketing programs.
-We expect overall general and administrative expenses to increase significantly as a result of the adoption of SFAS No. 123R.
-See Critical Accounting Policies below and Note 4 - Accounting for Stock-Based Compensation in the notes to our financial statements.
+We expect overall general and administrative expenses to be higher in future periods as compared to periods prior to the adoption of SFAS No. 123R.
+See Critical Accounting Policies below and Note 3 - Accounting for Stock-Based Compensation in the notes to our financial statements.